culibraries/folio/pulumi/README.md

 ```

 This will create 2 files locally.
 One is the CSR (`cat` it to see it) and the other is the key you'll need to verify your ownership when you upload it to ACM so keep these files handy.

+##### Step 3 - Request the cert itself
+Visit the Comodo portal here: https://hard.cert-manager.com/customer/cuboulder/ssl
+Enter for access code: <ask for this>
+Use the contact email address (must be a colorado.edu or affiliate domain) for the cert as the login email account.
+Click Check access code.
+Enter the details for your system.
+Be sure to remember the password as you will need it to download the certificate after it is approved.
+If your certificate is for a Microsoft Exchange Server or requires subject alternate names, make sure to select the Comodo Unified Communications Certificate as the certificate type, and to input your requested alternate names in the provided field.
+Read the terms of the Subscriber Agreement and check the I agree checkbox.
+Click Submit.

 #### Importing colorado.edu certificates into ACM
 When the cert is issued you will get an email.
 From this email you need to download 2 files and `cat` out 2 strings which the ACM form wants.
 You'll also need the key that you generated with the CSR.